Skip to main content

 Public authorities

-Covers organisations defined under the Freedom of Information laws.
+This category covers organisations defined under Freedom of Information legislation.

 Small Companies Regime for Companies Act businesses